 Sensorineural hearing loss, or nerve deafness, is a type of hearing loss that results from problems with the inner ear, related to the cochlea, eighth nerve, internal auditory canal, or brain.
-A common cause of hearing loss in adults is presbycusis, a progressive condition caused by the loss of function of hair cells in the inner ear.7 Severe to profound hearing loss in children is most often related to genetics, prenatal, perinatal, or postnatal causes.5 A cochlear implant, an electronic device surgically placed under the skin, bypasses the hair cells and directly transmits sounds through multiple electrodes, which stimulate the auditory nerve.7 Once the auditory nerve is activated, signals are sent to the brain.
-The brain learns to recognize these signals and the person experiences this as hearing.2 higher hearing thresholds in the bilateral implants.
-Speech recognition scores in noisy conditions were also improved in bilateral users, while speech perception outcomes in quiet conditions were mixed demonstrating differences for only two out of seven outcome measures.^{1,8} Studies also have shown better scores on sentence and word recognition tests for bilateral users.1
+A common cause of hearing loss in adults is presbycusis, a progressive condition caused by the loss of function of hair cells in the inner ear.
+Severe to profound hearing loss in children most often is caused by genetics, prenatal, perinatal, or postnatal causes.
+A cochlear implant, an electronic device surgically placed under the skin, bypasses the hair cells and directly transmits sounds through multiple electrodes, which stimulate the auditory nerve.
+Once the auditory nerve is activated, signals are sent to the brain.
+The brain learns to recognize these signals and the person experiences this as hearing.

-Cochlear implants have been studied since the 1950s and were approved by the FDA in adults in the mid-1980s.^{2,5} National Institute of Health (NIH) scientists determined cochlear implants to be cost beneficial.
+Cochlear implants have been studied since the 1950s and were approved by the FDA in adults in the mid-1980s.
+National Institute of Health (NIH) scientists determined cochlear implants to be cost beneficial.

 Recent studies have been conducted evaluating the use of bilateral cochlear implants compared to unilateral implants.
-Many of these studies have shown that children obtained significantly
+Many of these studies have shown that children obtained significantly higher hearing thresholds in the bilateral implants.
+Speech recognition scores in quiet and noisy conditions were also improved in bilateral users.
+Studies also have shown better scores on sentence and word recognition tests for bilateral users.